 Funder: Substance Abuse and Mental Health Services Administration (SAMHSA)

-Summary: Supports state pilot programs to expand integrated, evidence-based substance use disorder and maternal mental health services for pregnant and postpartum women and their families.
+Summary: Supports state efforts to deliver integrated, evidence-based substance use disorder and maternal mental health services for pregnant and postpartum women and their families.

-Key Information: Eligibility is limited to Single State Agencies (SSAs) for Substance Use.
+Key Information: Eligibility limited to Single State Agencies (SSAs) for Substance Use.